tom-wilmott/Excel-Project/Premier League 24-25 Dashboard/README.md

 <img width="509" height="286" alt="Screenshot 2025-09-17 091844" src="https://github.com/user-attachments/assets/5a583091-4750-4fcc-8b81-0ebb9bc3c4a7" />

-- 🛠️ **Excel Features:** Utilized bar chart feature (with formatted score values) and optimized layout for clarity.
+- 🛠️ **Excel Features:** utilised bar chart feature (with formatted score values) and optimised layout for clarity.
 - 🎨 **Design Choice:** Horizontal bar chart for visual comparison of best scores.
-- 📉 **Data Organization:** Sorted team by descending best score for improved readability.
+- 📉 **Data organisation:** Sorted teams by descending best score for improved readability.
 - 💡 **Insights Gained:** This enables quick identification of teams with the best performing player, noting that Liverpool has the best scoring player when all players are considered.

 #### 🗺️ Country Best Player Score - Map Chart

 ![Map Chart](https://github.com/user-attachments/assets/88ac0e0a-9860-425a-b058-a96c0420be46)

-- 🛠️ **Excel Features:** Utilized Excel's map chart feature to plot best scores by each nationality.
+- 🛠️ **Excel Features:** utilised Excel's map chart feature to plot best scores by each nationality.
 - 🎨 **Design Choice:** Colour-coded map to visually differentiate scores across regions.
 - 📊 **Data Representation:** Plotted best score for each country with available data.
 - 👁️ **Visual Enhancement:** Improved readability and immediate understanding of geographic player performance trends.